-The UCLA Korean studies and Asian humanities alumna hoped to find a shirt or bag featuring Hangul, Korea’s written language.
+The UCLA Korean studies and Asian humanities alumna hoped to find a shirt or bag featuring Hangeul, Korea’s written language.
 Instead, she came across designs sporting nonsensical sayings in English, or at most, the country’s name in English characters.

 “I thought, ‘Well, if I can’t buy it, maybe I should just design it,’” Hope said.

-Hope, a former Daily Bruin staffer, crafts jewelry and accessories inspired by Hangul and Korean culture.
+Hope, a former Daily Bruin staffer, crafts jewelry and accessories inspired by Hangeul and Korean culture.
 Her online store, oki tokki, which she opened in 2010 after returning from her studies in South Korea, aims to make Korean language and folklore accessible to customers around the world.

-While Hope said she understands why Korean artists may be drawn to the English alphabet because of its contrast to Hangul characters, she prefers to derive her designs from Hangul because her mother is Korean and because the geometric style of the lettering lends itself well to her artwork.
+While Hope said she understands why Korean artists may be drawn to the English alphabet because of its contrast to Hangul characters, she prefers to derive her designs from Hangeul because her mother is Korean and because the geometric style of the lettering lends itself well to her artwork.